Shale Gas Exploration Should Go Through Planning Process says MP

 Following the meeting Mr Stuart said;

-“If fracking was ever proposed in this area local would want total openness and the ability to examine proposals every step of the way.”
+“If fracking was ever proposed in this area local people would want total openness and the ability to examine proposals every step of the way.”

 “I want even the exploratory bit, where no fracking or production occurs, to go through full planning.”